How Much House Can I Afford?

 It’s important for you to set up a Budget before you even decide on looking for a home.
 Many people don’t anticipate or underestimate the cost of home maintenance, fluctuating utility bills and major repairs.
 It costs about 3-5% each year based on your home’s value to do maintenance repairs and home improvements.

 So on a $250,000 home that works out to about $7,500 -12,500 per year, how large this becomes depends on how much home improvement you want to make.
 Studies show many people only have about $500 for these emergencies.
+Owning is not the same as renting when it comes to repairs either – it will be your cost to hire electricians or plumbers or roofers to fix things.

 If your home already has many updates this amount will be less, if it needs updating, it will be more.
-If you are a DIY’er you can save a lot of this, say for example for painting or minor repairs, but you need to anticipate what it may cost you.
+If you are a “Do-It-Your-selfer” you can save a lot of this, say for example for painting or minor repairs, but you need to anticipate what it may cost you.
 Major repairs and updating will require professionals and / or building permits.

 Also budget in your personal living expenses – dining and entertainment, clothing and personal expenses, plus it’s good to budget for savings and retirement.
 So you may qualify for more house but it may not be a good idea to spend that much.